amonjerro/evolution-simulator/ReadMe.md

 - action-threshold: The value needed to excite an action neuron.
 - mutation-enabled: Boolean flag to allow for beings to mutate on reproduction
 - mutation-chance: Mutation chance per gene.
+- performance-profile: Boolean to configure whether or not to profile the time performance of the simulation.